1601-mma2013/Interactive-Directory/README.md

     - *(can be solved by hiring programmer to handle the software system but it will add up on financial constraints because we need to pay the programmer)*
 - Stop functioning if blackout happen in the campus because the system required electricity and internet access to function
     - *(can be solved by doing alternate wiring for the kiosk and directed it to backup generator other than main generator)*

-Obstacles
--To ensure the safety of the product from vandalizing or loss of the parts due to the set-up in the open space

 Constraints
 - Very high budget setup